mozilla/quality.mozilla.org/plugins/cms-tree-page-view/readme.txt

 Contributors: eskapism, MarsApril
 Donate link: http://eskapism.se/sida/donate/
-Tags: page, pages, posts, custom posts, tree, cms, dashboard, overview, drag-and-drop, rearrange, management, manage, admin Requires at least: 3.0
+Tags: page, pages, posts, custom posts, tree, cms, dashboard, overview, drag-and-drop, rearrange, management, manage, admin Requires at least: 3.4
 Tested up to: 3.5
-Stable tag: 1.1
+Stable tag: 1.2.2

-Adds a tree of all your pages or custom posts.
-Use drag & drop to reorder your pages, and edit, view, add, and search your pages.
+Adds a tree view of all pages & custom posts.
+Get a great overview + options to drag & drop to reorder & option to add multiple pages.

 == Description ==

 Adds a CMS-like tree overview of all your pages and custom posts to WordPress - much like the view often found in a page-focused CMS.

 Within this tree you can edit pages, view pages, add pages, search pages, and drag and drop pages to rearrange the order.

 CMS Tree Page View is a good alternative to plugins such as pageMash, WordPress Page Tree